-Kimco’s Redevelopment Plan for the Hickory Ridge Village Center was heard by the Howard County Zoning Board on July 24 and September 4, 2019.
-The case will be continued on Wednesday, November 13, 2019 at 6:30pm at the George Howard Building, 3430 Court House Drive, Ellicott City.
-In order to testify before the Zoning Board, community members must sign up in person at the hearing before the petitioner (Kimco) finishes presenting its case.
+Kimco’s Redevelopment Plan for the Hickory Ridge Village Center was heard by the Howard County Zoning Board on July 24, September 4, November 13, 2019 and January 15, 2020.
+The case will be continued on Wednesday, January 29, 2020 at 6:30 pm and Wednesday, February 5, 2020 (time to be determined) at the George Howard Building, 3430 Court House Drive, Ellicott City.
+According to the Zoning Board Rules of Procedure, in order to testify before the Zoning Board, community members must sign up in person at the hearing before the petitioner (Kimco) finishes presenting its case.
+Kimco completed its presentation on January 15, 2020.
+Therefore, the window to sign up to testify has closed.

 Who May Testify?